Ever wonder what it would feel like to arrive? To be famous. Or, if that seems too far-fetched, the best at what you do, or an expert in your field.

 I’ll be honest and admit that I have.
 It’s easy to think that being successful would bring with it a sense of confidence and security that we don’t have now.

 But apparently that’s not really true.

 Jimi Hendrix would stand behind a screen in the recording studio because he was self-conscious about his voice.
 Lady Gaga admitted her outrageous costumes were a way of masking her insecurities.
 And NBA star Dwayne Wade confessed that money and fame didn’t fix the way he felt about his body.
 The list goes on and on.

 I think we’re all a lot like this.
 We have a lot to offer, but we’re not quite sure that others see it that way.
 And so, we (secretly) wait for them to affirm us.

 During my seminary days, I can remember looking up to my professors and pastors at church.
 They all seemed so brilliant, together and larger than life.
 Looking back, there was a lot to look up to, but I was functionally worshiping them and searching for their validation.

 It never really happened.
 At least not in the way I wanted it to.

 In some ways, the people I was looking up to could have done better.
-They probably should have been more focused on encouraging us and helping us see God’s gifting despite our insecurities.
-And revealing their own weaknesses so we wouldn’t think they walked on water.
+By sharing their own weaknesses, for example, so we wouldn’t think they walked on water.

-I’m guessing you can identify with me as you look at your own life.
+I’m guessing you can identify with me.
 Here are 6 ways to identify insecurity lurking beneath the surface of your life.
 The good news is that, when we start to see it, we can begin to work on it.

 - We’re overly concerned about feedback from others.
 We play their words over and over, analyzing them – often incorrectly – for what they ‘really’ meant.